-For the purposes of credit weighting in Phase 3 rotations, a credit is equivalent to one week of rotation.
+For the purposes of credit weighting in Phase 3 rotations, a credit is equivalent to one week of rotation

-STUDENT ASSESSMENT AND PROGRESSION 22.
+22. STUDENT ASSESSMENT AND PROGRESSION

-The aims of student assessment at subsequent learning through feedback, improve the quality of the curriculum percentage scale (0-100) and converted effectiveness of the teaching process.
+The aims of student assessment at MBRU are to satisfy student achievement and progression requirements, promote subsequent learning through feedback, improve the quality of the curriculum (courses and programs), and evaluate the effectiveness of the teaching process.